Tuesday, September 29, 2009

 AVF&G ~ “Hunter-Ed Team”

 H.E.
-Trivia Answer: Unloaded w/the Action Open and in a case.
+Trivia Answer: A Mile and a Half!

 Students Certified By The AVF&G Hunter-Ed Team